 Students meeting the minimum requirements for academic and attendance at the evaluation point are considered to be making satisfactory academic progress until the next scheduled evaluation.
-Students will receive a hard-copy of their Satisfactory Progress Determination at the time of each of the evaluations.
 Students deemed not maintaining Satisfactory Academic Progress may have their Title IV Funding interrupted unless the student is on warning.